garciart/network-automation/README.md

 ### Linux

-On lines 63 and 64 in gns3_setup_centos.sh, you installed bridge-utils, a utility which creates and manages Ethernet bridge devices.
+In gns3_setup_centos.sh, you installed bridge-utils, a utility which creates and manages Ethernet bridge devices.
 We will use this bridge to connect the host machine and GNS3 virtual devices.

-Open the gns3_run.sh file.
+The gns3_run.sh script sets up your environment, runs GNS3, and resets your environment when you exit GNS3.
+Please open the gns3_run.sh file and examine it.
 This script does the following:

 1. Identifies the Ethernet interface and its IP address (if assigned).
 2. Creates a network TAP interface: GNS3 devices will connect to this interface.
 By the way, ```ethtool -i tap0``` and ```ip link show type tap``` will both report the tap (Layer 2) is a tun (Layer 3), but ```ip tuntap show``` will report the interface correctly as a tap.
 Check out [Paul Gorman's Linux Bridges and Virtual Networking](https://paulgorman.org/technical/linux-bridges-and-virtual-networking.txt.html "Paul Gorman's Linux Bridges and Virtual Networking") for more details.